 Midfielder Sardor Rashidov doubled the advantage by cooly curling past goalkeeper Neil Etheridge, before Igor Sergeev struck before the break to make it 3-0.
 The Pakhtakor young striker would put the game beyond any doubt by completing a brace five minutes past the hour mark.
 Substitute Stephan Schrock may have pulled one back for the hosts with a free-kick but their hopes of a comeback were crushed when an unmarked Rashidov sealed the resounding triumph with his second ten minutes from time.
 The other match in Group H saw Bahrain salvage a lifeline by defeating hosts Yemen 4-0 for their first win.

-In Group A, Palestine stole the show as they brought United Arab Emirates’ winning streak to an abrupt end.
+The other attractions *In *Group A, Palestine stole the show as they brought United Arab Emirates’ winning streak to an abrupt end.
 It is Palestine’s third FIFA World Cup™ qualifying draw at home as they have remained undefeated at the Faisal Al-Husseini International Stadium.
 The other match between hosts Malaysia and Saudi Arabia was abandoned due to crowd incidents in the closing stages.
 Saudi Arabia had a 2-1 lead.

 In Group B, Australia made it three wins out of three with a comfortable 3-0 victory in Tajikistan.
 After a goalless first half, the visiting Socceroos exploded into life with Mark Milligan breaking the deadlock on 57 minutes.
 Tim Cahill went on to shine by scoring a brace including netting a stoppage-time goal as his side maintained their smooth run.
 In the other match, midfielder Abdallah Deeb completed a brace as Jordan thrashed hosts Bangladesh 4-0.